abhishekiimt/restapi/README.md

 # restapi
-## clone the repo <a href="https://github.com/abhishekiimt/restapi.git">url of repo </a>
+## Clone the repo <a href="https://github.com/abhishekiimt/restapi.git">URL of repository</a>

 After got to your terminal/Command prompt (CMD)

-got to the specific folder where you want to clone the repository
+Go to the specific folder where you want to clone the repository

 ```
 >git clone https://github.com/abhishekiimt/restapi.git folder_name